 Hints & Tips

-Why is the census data displayed as percentages?
+Why are some data displayed as percentages?

 What is an LSOA?